neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### How will billing be affected?

-Billing will be handled through the Vercel Marketplace.
+Billing will continued to be managed through the Vercel Marketplace.
 You won’t need to manage separate billing for Neon Postgres—everything will stay unified under your Vercel account.

-Pricing and limits will match what you would get if you were using Neon directly instead of through the Vercel Marketplace.
-You will have access to all of Neon's pricing options and plans.

 ###  Will you be automatically transitioned to a particular Neon plan?

-Vercel Hobby Plan database will be migrated to the Neon Free Plan.
-Vercel Pro database will be migrated to the Neon Launch plan.
-However, Vercel pricing for the Pro Plan ($20 per month), will still apply.
-This ensures no surprises in pricing during the transition.
+- **Vercel Hobby Plan** databases will be migrated to the Neon Free Plan, which gives you more compute hours, data transfer, databases, and storage than you on the Vercel Hobby Plan.
+See [Vercel Hobby Plan vs Neon Free Plan](#vercel-hobby-plan-vs-neon-free-plan) for a comparison.

+- **Vercel Pro Plan** prices and limits wil stay the same.
+This ensures no surprises in pricing when transitioning to Neon.
+You can stay on your Vercel Pro Plan or you can switch to a Neon plan.
+For comparison, please see [Vercel Pro Plan vs Neon Launch Plan](#vercel-pro-plan-vs-neon-launch-plan).

 ### How do Vercel Postgres plans compare to Neon plans?